Whitey Bulger: Fugitive

-In the aftermath, Weeks decided to cut a deal with federal prosecutors and revealed where almost every penny was stashed and every body was buried.
-Writing in 2006, Weeks recalled:
+In the aftermath, Weeks decided to cut a deal with federal prosecutors and revealed all of the Winter Hill Gang's secrets.
+Writing in 2006, he recalled:

 I had known all along, however, that it would not be easy for anyone to capture Jimmy.
 If he saw them coming, he would take them with him.
 He wouldn't hesitate.
 Even before he went on the run, he would always say, "Let's all go to hell together."
 And he meant it.
 I also knew that Jimmy wouldn't go to trial.
 He would rather plead out to a life sentence than put his family through the embarrassment of a trial.
 If he had a gun on him, he would go out in a blaze of glory rather than spend the rest of his life in jail.
 But I don't think they'll ever catch him.

 Manhunt

-The first confirmed sighting of Bulger before his capture was in London in 2002.
-A businessman watching Hannibal recognized a photograph of Bulger in a scene featuring the website of the FBI's most wanted fugitives.
+The first confirmed sighting of Bulger before his capture was in London in 2002, when a businessman watching Hannibal (2001) recognized Bulger in a photograph during a scene featuring the website of the FBI's most wanted fugitives.
 However, there were unconfirmed sightings elsewhere.
 At one point, FBI agents were sent to Uruguay to investigate a lead.
 Other agents were sent to stake out the 60th anniversary celebrations of the Battle of Normandy, as Bulger was reportedly an enthusiastic fan of military history.
 Later reports of a sighting in Italy in April 2007 proved false.
 Two people on video footage shot in Taormina, Sicily, formerly thought to be Bulger and Greig walking in the streets of the city center, were later identified as a tourist couple from Germany.

 In 2010, the FBI turned its focus to Victoria, British Columbia, on Vancouver Island.
 In pursuit of Bulger, a known book lover, the FBI visited bookstores in the area, questioned employees and distributed wanted posters.
 Following his arrest, Bulger revealed that instead of being reclusive, he had in fact traveled frequently, with witnesses coming forward to say they had seen him on the Santa Monica Pier and elsewhere in southern California.
 A confirmed report by an off-duty Boston police officer after a San Diego screening of The Departed also led to a search in southern California that lasted "a few weeks".